ciklum-digital/internship-2.0/docs/pages/homework.md

 - Should be all possible error in API processed via a decorator approach

 ### Optional requirements:
-- Communication with servcer should be implemented by using Event emmitter pattern
+- Communication with server should be implemented by using Event emmitter pattern